 The best thing is to maintain good relative humidity when you are indoors, which is between 35 and 55%.

 This will keep you, your kids and pets comfortable.
-It will also maintain the condition of your furniture, paintings, books and wall paint.
+It will also maintain the condition of your furniture, electronics, paintings, books and wall paint.

 Humidity and shortness of breath explained